admin-shell-io/id/aas/3/0/README.md

 ## AasReferableNonIdentifiables/Property

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Property](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Property) The AasReferableNonIdentifiables Property of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Property](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Property) The value Property of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/Range

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Range](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Range) The AasReferableNonIdentifiables Range of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Range](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Range) The value Range of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/ReferenceElement

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/ReferenceElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/ReferenceElement) The AasReferableNonIdentifiables ReferenceElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/ReferenceElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/ReferenceElement) The value ReferenceElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/RelationshipElement

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/RelationshipElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/RelationshipElement) The AasReferableNonIdentifiables RelationshipElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/RelationshipElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/RelationshipElement) The value RelationshipElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/SubmodelElement

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElement) The AasReferableNonIdentifiables SubmodelElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElement) The value SubmodelElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/SubmodelElementCollection
  Collection of Submodel Elements

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementCollection](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementCollection) The AasReferableNonIdentifiables SubmodelElementCollection of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementCollection](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementCollection) The value SubmodelElementCollection of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/SubmodelElementList
  List of set of Submodel Elements

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementList](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementList) The AasReferableNonIdentifiables SubmodelElementList of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementList](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementList) The value SubmodelElementList of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

+## AasReferables
+ Enumeration of all referable elements within an asset administration shell.
+Contains IdentifiableElements

+ [https://admin-shell.io/aas/3/0/AasReferables](https://admin-shell.io/aas/3/0/AasReferables) The AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/AnnotatedRelationshipElement

+ [https://admin-shell.io/aas/3/0/AasReferables/AnnotatedRelationshipElement](https://admin-shell.io/aas/3/0/AasReferables/AnnotatedRelationshipElement) The AasReferables AnnotatedRelationshipElement of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/AssetAdministrationShell
+  Asset Administration Shell

+ [https://admin-shell.io/aas/3/0/AasReferables/AssetAdministrationShel](https://admin-shell.io/aas/3/0/AasReferables/AssetAdministrationShel) The value AssetAdministrationShel  of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/BasicEventElement

+ [https://admin-shell.io/aas/3/0/AasReferables/BasicEventElement](https://admin-shell.io/aas/3/0/AasReferables/BasicEventElement) The AasReferables BasicEventElement of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/Blob

+ [https://admin-shell.io/aas/3/0/AasReferables/Blob](https://admin-shell.io/aas/3/0/AasReferables/Blob) The AasReferables Blob of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/Capability

+ [https://admin-shell.io/aas/3/0/AasReferables/Capability](https://admin-shell.io/aas/3/0/AasReferables/Capability) The AasReferables Capability of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/ConceptDescription
+  Concept Description

+ [https://admin-shell.io/aas/3/0/AasReferables/ConceptDescription](https://admin-shell.io/aas/3/0/AasReferables/ConceptDescription) The value ConceptDescription  of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/DataElement

+ [https://admin-shell.io/aas/3/0/AasReferables/DataElement](https://admin-shell.io/aas/3/0/AasReferables/DataElement) The AasReferables DataElement of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/Entity

+ [https://admin-shell.io/aas/3/0/AasReferables/Entity](https://admin-shell.io/aas/3/0/AasReferables/Entity) The AasReferables Entity of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/EventElement

+ [https://admin-shell.io/aas/3/0/AasReferables/EventElement](https://admin-shell.io/aas/3/0/AasReferables/EventElement) The AasReferables EventElement of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/File

+ [https://admin-shell.io/aas/3/0/AasReferables/File](https://admin-shell.io/aas/3/0/AasReferables/File) The AasReferables File of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/Identifiable
+  Identifiable

+ [https://admin-shell.io/aas/3/0/AasReferables/Identifiable](https://admin-shell.io/aas/3/0/AasReferables/Identifiable) The value Identifiable of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/MultiLanguageProperty
+ Property with a value that can be provided in multiple languages.

+ [https://admin-shell.io/aas/3/0/AasReferables/MultiLanguageProperty](https://admin-shell.io/aas/3/0/AasReferables/MultiLanguageProperty) The AasReferables MultiLanguageProperty of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/Operation

+ [https://admin-shell.io/aas/3/0/AasReferables/Operation](https://admin-shell.io/aas/3/0/AasReferables/Operation) The AasReferables Operation of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/Property

+ [https://admin-shell.io/aas/3/0/AasReferables/Property](https://admin-shell.io/aas/3/0/AasReferables/Property) The value Property of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/Range

+ [https://admin-shell.io/aas/3/0/AasReferables/Range](https://admin-shell.io/aas/3/0/AasReferables/Range) The value Range of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/ReferenceElement

+ [https://admin-shell.io/aas/3/0/AasReferables/ReferenceElement](https://admin-shell.io/aas/3/0/AasReferables/ReferenceElement) The value ReferenceElement of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/RelationshipElement

+ [https://admin-shell.io/aas/3/0/AasReferables/RelationshipElement](https://admin-shell.io/aas/3/0/AasReferables/RelationshipElement) The value RelationshipElement of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/Submodel
+  Submodel

+ [https://admin-shell.io/aas/3/0/AasReferables/Submodel](https://admin-shell.io/aas/3/0/AasReferables/Submodel) The value Submodel of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/SubmodelElement

+ [https://admin-shell.io/aas/3/0/AasReferables/SubmodelElement](https://admin-shell.io/aas/3/0/AasReferables/SubmodelElement) The value SubmodelElement of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/SubmodelElementCollection
+ Collection of Submodel Elements

+ [https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementCollection](https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementCollection) The value SubmodelElementCollection of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/SubmodelElementList
+ List of set of Submodel Elements

+ [https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementList](https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementList) The value SubmodelElementList of the AasReferables class as defined in IDTA-01001-3-0.

+## AasSubmodelElements
+ Enumeration of all submodel elements within an asset administration shell.

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements](https://admin-shell.io/aas/3/0/AasSubmodelElements) The AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/AnnotatedRelationshipElement

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/AnnotatedRelationshipElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/AnnotatedRelationshipElement) The value AnnotatedRelationshipElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/BasicEventElement

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/BasicEventElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/BasicEventElement) The value BasicEventElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/Blob

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Blob](https://admin-shell.io/aas/3/0/AasSubmodelElements/Blob) The value Blob of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/Capability

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Capability](https://admin-shell.io/aas/3/0/AasSubmodelElements/Capability) The value Capability of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/DataElement

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/DataElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/DataElement) The value DataElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/Entity

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Entity](https://admin-shell.io/aas/3/0/AasSubmodelElements/Entity) The value Entity of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/EventElement

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/EventElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/EventElement) The value EventElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/File

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/File](https://admin-shell.io/aas/3/0/AasSubmodelElements/File) The value File of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/MultiLanguageProperty
+ Property with a value that can be provided in multiple languages.

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/MultiLanguageProperty](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/MultiLanguageProperty) The value MultiLanguageProperty of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/Operation

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Operation](https://admin-shell.io/aas/3/0/AasSubmodelElements/Operation) The value Operation of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/Property

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Property](https://admin-shell.io/aas/3/0/AasSubmodelElements/Property) The value Property of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/Range

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/Range](https://admin-shell.io/aas/3/0/AasSubmodelElements/Range) The value Range of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/ReferenceElement

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/ReferenceElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/ReferenceElement) The value ReferenceElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/RelationshipElement

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/RelationshipElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/RelationshipElement) The value RelationshipElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/SubmodelElement

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElement) The value SubmodelElement of the AAasSubmodelElements class as defined in IDTA-01001-3-0.

+## AAasSubmodelElements/SubmodelElementCollection
+ Collection of Submodel Elements

+ [https://admin-shell.io/aas/3/0/AAasSubmodelElements/SubmodelElementCollection](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementCollection) The value SubmodelElementCollection of the AasSubmodelElements class as defined in IDTA-01001-3-0.

+## AasSubmodelElements/SubmodelElementList
+ List of set of Submodel Elements

+ [https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementList](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementList) The value SubmodelElementList of the AasSubmodelElements class as defined in IDTA-01001-3-0.

 ## AdministrativeInformation